cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes did not respond immediately.
 Instead, he walked to the window, staring out at the rain-soaked streets.
 "A name caught my attention.
 I recall reading it in connection with a military scandal some months ago.
 A man of questionable integrity, if memory serves."

 ## Chapter 2: The Vanishing Chest

 ![Chapter 2 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter2A.webp)

 The mist lay thick as our carriage approached Blackwood Manor.
 The butler led us through the foyer to the drawing room.

 Lady Blackwood sat by the fire in mourning dress.
 "Thank you for coming, Mr. Holmes," she whispered.
-"I have nowhere else to turn."

-"You believe your son's death was no accident," Holmes said.
-"And that the disappearance of his military chest is no ordinary theft."

-She nodded.
-"It vanished three nights ago—locked, untouched.
-No signs of forced entry."
-"Who had access?"
-"Katherine, my daughter-in-law, my stepson, William, and a few of his former associates.
-But I cannot cast suspicion blindly."

 He turned to Lady Blackwood.
 "Would you show us to the study?"